eduMFA/eduMFA/doc/firststeps/index.rst

    token

-After these first steps you will be able to start attaching applications to privacyIDEA in order to add two factor authentication to those applications.
+After these first steps you will be able to start attaching applications to eduMFA in order to add two factor authentication to those applications.
 You can

  * use a PAM module to authenticate with OTP at SSH or local